ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/common/common.md

 {% enddocs %}

+{% docs fct_manual_journal_entry_line %}

+A fact table of manual journal entry lines which can be connected to a revenue contract line or revenue contract header.
+These are adjustments made manually as part of the accounting process.

+{% enddocs %}

 {% docs fct_quote_item %}

 A fact table of quote amendments which have quotes and product rate plan charges associated with them.
 This model connected opportunities to quotes, quote amendments, and products.